goblivend/Advent-of-code/2023/README.md

 found an interesting one taking advantage on particles having the same speed on some axis, which would mean that the distance between the two rocks had to be a multiple of the relative speed between the rock and the particles on that axis => hence making enough constraints to get only one possible velocity for each axis

 Then it was just a matter of getting the starting position with the velocities and 2 particles

+### Day 25

+The last Day !!

+Well was kind of annoying, found several ways of solving the problem but they were way too slow for such an input so in the end, I just created the dot representation of the graph, used neato to visualise it, find the 3 links and calculate the result....

+I will try to optimise and figure out a way to solve it completely but I might not succeed